nickclaw/alexa-ability/docs/api/Ability.md

     is required to have your skill certified for the Alexa app store.

-### `use(...middleware) -> ability`
+### `use(...handlers) -> ability`
-Add middleware functions to your ability.
-Middleware is called one at a time in the order added before any event handler is called.
-Calling this function multiple times will __add__ middleware, not replace previously added middleware.
+Add middleware functions to your ability that will be called for every request.
+Middleware functions will be called in the order added.

-Each middleware function must accept two arguments:
+Each handler function must accept two arguments:
  - `req`: the request Object
  - `next`: a function to call when the middleware is finished or has failed.
 If this function is called with an error as its first argument, the error handler